 The good news is, nowadays is you can achieve professional looking images even if you’re not a professional photographer.
-There's a lot of things I could go into about photography like lighting and knowing your camera, that's why I created a course designed specifically for non-photographers to teach you the ins and outs of styling, camera settings, lighting, and more.
+There's a lot of things I could go into about photography like lighting and knowing your camera, that’s why I created a course designed specifically for non-photographers to teach you the ins and outs of styling, camera settings, lighting, and more.
 Check it out here.

 But the main thing you want to be thinking about is to take a step back and ask if the photos you're putting out there make YOU want to stop scrolling.
 If yes, then you're on the right track and keep doing what you're doing.
-If no, then maybe you can learn a few tips and strategies for upping your photography game.
+If no, then maybe you can learn to up your photography game here.